 If this is happening regularly, you might want to consider agreeing a better payment date with your customer, for example after they get paid.
 GoCardless offers daily collections to facilitate this.

 Bacs uses the reason code ‘Instruction cancelled’ to mean that your customer may have cancelled the Direct Debit mandate at their bank, or requested this action from GoCardless.

-This is the second most common reason for Direct Debit failure, accounting for around 15% of failed payments among GoCardless customers and 0.47 of the of the 2.9% average failure rate.
+This is the second most common reason for Direct Debit failure, accounting for around 15% of failed payments among GoCardless customers.

 Contact your customer